-Your doctor performed a sterilization procedure to prevent any future pregnancies.
+Your doctor did a sterilization procedure to prevent any future pregnancies.
 This is a permanent form of birth control.
 Several different methods of surgical sterilization can be used to block the fallopian tubes.
-They all prevent the egg from entering the uterus (womb) and sperm from traveling up to fertilize the egg.
+They all stop the egg from entering the womb (uterus) and sperm from traveling up to fertilize the egg.
 You had a laparoscopic procedure.
-The incisions on your abdoment may be tender or sore.
+The incisions on your abdomen may be tender or sore.
 You may also have pain in your upper back or shoulders.
-This is from the gas used to enlarge the abdoment to allow your doctor to see inside your pelvis and perform the procedure.
+This is from the gas used to enlarge the abdomen to allow your doctor to see inside your pelvis and do the procedure.
 This pain usually goes away in a day or two.

-Here's what you can do to speed your recovery following surgery.
+Here's what you can do to speed your recovery after surgery.

 Take it easy.
 Stay quiet and rest for 2 days.

 Return to your normal activities after 48 hours.
 You may also return to work at that time.

 If needed, take an over-the-counter pain reliever for pain.